"The creation of a thousand forests is in one acorn."

 Provide Without Controlling

 Give what is needed, then step back.
 Trust that life knows how to grow.
 Resist the urge to manage development.
-Allow things to unfold according to their own nature.
+Allow things to unfold according to their nature.

 Think Generationally